html-graph/html-graph.github.io/content/getting-started.md

 ## Getting Started

-To include the library into your project, use one of the following options:
+Use one of the following options to include the library into your project:

 <div data-tabs>
 <div data-tabs-btns>